HongyangDu/Wireless_Sensing_Avatar/README.md

-# Wireless Sensing Data Collection and Processing for Metaverse Avatar Construction
+# Dataset for Paper "Wireless Sensing Data Collection and Processing for Metaverse Avatar Construction"